 Moving into a senior living community can be tricky for many people.
-Leaving a home after many years, losing a neighborhood, missing familiar faces and places.
-Yet for LGBTQ elders, moving into a new community brings additional challenges.
+Leaving home after many years, losing a neighborhood, and missing familiar faces and places can easily overwhelm seniors.
+Moreover, for LGBTQ elders, moving into a new community brings additional challenges.
 Anxiety abounds, but senior living communities can do something about it.

 Unscrambling the Alphabet Soup

 When we speak of our elders in the LGBTQ community, let’s start by unscrambling the letters.
 We are talking about people who self-identify as lesbian, gay, bisexual, transgender, queer (and even more).
-Let’s take these one by one.
-Some of the letters refer to sexual orientation (LGB), others refer to gender or sexual identity (TQ).
-And when we refer to sexual orientation, we are referring to one’s sexual interest in others.
-When we talk about gender identity, it is the individual’s chosen gender identity which may differ from one they were assigned at birth.
+Let’s take the time to discuss this one by one.
+Some letters refer to sexual orientation (LGB), and others refer to gender or sexual identity (TQ).
+When we refer to sexual orientation, we refer to one’s sexual interest in others.
+When discussing gender identity, the individual’s chosen gender identity may differ from the one they were assigned at birth.

 Lesbians and gay men are generally attracted to people of the same gender, bisexuals are attracted to more than one gender, transgender people are those whose gender identity is different from their biological sex, and people who identify as queer can cover a whole spectrum from asexual, intersex, polyamorous, kinky, two-spirit, and more.
 It’s complicated and here’s a longer glossary from a recent study on gender diverse individuals’ health if you’d like to understand these terms more completely.

 Many older adults have fears contemplating a move to senior living.
 What if they are shunned by their peers?
 By professionals?
 By administrators?
 If they are single, they may worry about loneliness.
 If they are in a relationship, they may worry about being different.
-Adding to those fears, many LGBTQ elders fear rejection as well.
-Not only rejection because of how they dress or what sports teams they cheer for.
-But rejection based on their gender identity and sexual orientation.
+Consequently adding to those fears, many LGBTQ elders fear rejection as well.
+Rejection is not limited to how they dress or what sports teams they cheer for; it can also be their gender identity and sexual orientation.
 That is what many LGBTQ elders fear.

 Coming Out of the Closet, Again

-They find themselves coming out of the closet, again, and may experience some of the same anxieties about living life authentically.
-A recent study of LGBTQ elders experiences in senior living communities found that these elders were burdened by the emotional effort expended to hide parts of their identity, assess their environments for discrimination, and their lack of comfort with health care providers.
+Many seniors find themselves coming out of the closet, again, and may experience some of the same anxieties about living life authentically.
+In addition, a recent study of LGBTQ elders experiences in senior living communities found that these elders were burdened by the emotional effort expended to hide parts of their identity, assess their environments for discrimination, and their lack of comfort with health care providers.
 One of the study participants said,